copperdogma/ai-calender-helper/docs/stories/story-001-google-calendar-api-integration.md

 [Security Architecture](../architecture.md#security-architecture)
 - "OAuth 2.0 authentication with Google"
 - "Read-only scopes for calendar access when possible"

-## Acceptance Criteria
-- [ ] Application can authenticate with Google Calendar API using OAuth 2.0
-- [ ] Application can successfully retrieve calendar events with proper permissions
-- [ ] Read-only access is enforced for retrieving calendar data
-- [ ] Proper error handling is implemented for API failures
-- [ ] Token refresh and expiration are handled correctly
-- [ ] API requests adhere to rate limits to prevent quota issues
-- [ ] User must sign off on functionality before story can be marked complete

 ## Tasks
 - [ ] Set up Google Cloud project and configure OAuth consent screen